 Instapoetry naturally evolved from Tumblr, where Nayyirah Waheed, Warsan Shire and Lang Leav dominated the reblogs.
 If we were being reductive, we might assert this emergent genre was a spiritual predecessor to Chat-GPT outputs—accustoming the literary appetite of an impressionable generation with the compressed formats of social media with poetry mirroring the sleek character-limit of a tweet, the zippiness of a vine, the square-crop of an instagram photo.

-As a genre, Instapoems lull you into feeling its earnestness with its brevity and finely-chopped line-breaks, at their best.
+As a genre, Instapoems lull you into bathing in their earnestness with economical wording and finely-chopped line-breaks, at their best.
 At their worst, they shatter their own illusion, revealing themselves as fragmented quotes, stretched-out and cosplaying depth.
 The latter is how many receive Kaur’s writing—personal but cavernous in a way that eerily resembles Rick and Morty’s description of the popular new kid Bruce Chutback: “He just kinda sat there—with a jaw slack enough for us to project our insecurities on.”

-For so many, Kaur’s writing was an entryway but, in a way, it feels like reading the afterlife of poetry.
+For many, Kaur’s writing was an entry point into poetry but, in a way, feels like reading an afterlife.
 Every meaning is suspended in a controversial purgatory between profound and banal, flooded with so much white space that it’s practically impossible to assess if plagiarism is even possible in something that says so little.

 I sympathise with Waheed.
 “Hyper-similarity” is a diplomatic way to approach what you feel in your bones as someone biting your style and calling it “inspiration”11.